drawrowfly/tiktok-scraper/README.md

 -   Download **unlimited** post metadata from the User, Hashtag, Trends, or Music-Id pages
 -   Save post metadata to the JSON/CSV files
--   Download media and save to the ZIP file
+-   Download media **with and without the watermark** and save to the ZIP file
 -   Sign URL to make custom request to the TIkTok API
--   Extract metadata from the the User or Hashtag pages
+-   Extract metadata from the User, Hashtag and Sginel Video pages
 -   **Save previous progress and download only new videos that weren't downloaded before**.
 This feature only works from the CLI and only if **download** flag is on.

 ## To Do